cnlohr/cnballpit-vrc/README.md

  * Thanks, @sacred for the tiki hut.
  * Made food non-kinematic.
  * Mirrors are now grabbable.
+ * Add campground.
+ * Add couches.
+ * Remove water underneath a lot of the map (to prevent extra time drawing)
+ * Upgraded to AudioLink 2.6RC3

 ## Interesting
  * shader_billboardout modes.